Alan Dickman, Program Director

 Richard B. Emlet, biology

-Paul C. Engelking, chemistry
+Paul C. Engelking, chemistry and biochemistry

 Arthur M. Farley, computer and information science